 As a lover of haiku poetry (writing and reading it), I’m often annoyed when I see the term “haiku” misused/abused by applying it to verse that don’t fit even the broadest definitions of the genre.
 So, I hope you’ll allow me to use your pulpit for a quick lesson on what haiku really is/are (“haiku” is both a singular and a plural noun).
 If you already know this, be assured that some members of your vast audience do not.

-Quick Definition of Haiku: Haiku is a "one-breath" poem (no more than 17 syllables, but the best in English often have fewer) that relates nature to human nature, and usually compares or contrasts a pair of sensory images, which are separated by a pause.
-At its best, haiku lets the reader share in the poet's "haiku moment" -- a moment of insight or awe.
+Quick Definition of Haiku: Haiku is a very short poem (no more than 17 syllables, but the best in English often have fewer) that relates nature to human nature, and usually compares or contrasts a pair of sensory images, which are separated by a pause (pivot).
+At its best, haiku lets the reader share in the poet’s “haiku moment” — a moment of insight or awe.

 Quick Definition of Senryu: Senryu is a short poem similar in structure to haiku but featuring observations on human nature (often ironic, humorous and/or coarse).

 Not only is it untrue that haiku must be 17 syllables (in English-language haiku, shorter is better, and many of the best are 10 to 14 syllables), but it is especially untrue that any poem/verse set forth in the 5 – 7 -5-syllable format is haiku.
 Most of what we see on the internet — even if quite funny and imaginative — is (at its best) senryu, but most so-called haiku is really very light verse, or doggerel.
 It would be great if you could help correct the misconceptions by calling your next “haiku” contest by another name.
 Maybe “lowku” or “hipKu” or “hypeKu.” (“ku” means verse or poem in Japanese.)